clopca/cdk-vpclattice-alpha/API.md

 - *Type:* boolean
 - *Default:* true

-Should the match be case sensitive?
+Whether the match should be case sensitive or not.

 ---